 - To begin the process of transferring credit from other institutions, first, you need to complete an Application for Admission to WSCC.
 There is no charge to apply, and you can complete the Application in person or online here.

-Request the official transcript be mailed to:
+The official transcript may be sent to firstname.lastname@example.org or mailed to:

 Washington State Community College

 710 Colegate Drive

 Marietta, Ohio 45750